This week's challenge is all about organizing living room and family room areas of your home.

 With so many different types of activities taking place in your living or family room, keeping like items together, or those that are all used for the same activities in the same space, can keep things organized and ready for use when needed.

-One of the most essential is a basket or other container, such as the one shown on the left, to corral all remote controls together.
+One of the most essential is a basket or other container to corral all remote controls together.
 I guarantee that designating a special space and container for your controls will save you so much time in looking for the remotes that seem to get carried all over the house, and also get lost in the couch cushions.

 Similarly, other small baskets or totes can be used to hold current magazines or newspapers, the current crafting item you are working on while watching TV, or a small amount of toys for children to play with.